 The key to having the most effective lead generation strategy is through efficient management and organisation of your data.

-With Dux-Soup, it is easier than ever to export, filter, and re-visit your data based on your specific criteria and requirements.
+With Dux-Soup, it is easier than ever to scan LinkedIn profiles and export, filter, and re-visit your data based on your specific criteria and requirements.
 So, if you want to have laser-focus on the people you’ll be reaching out to on LinkedIn, you can do that with Dux-Soup.
+If you're not already a Dux user, then you can give our free Dux-Soup trial a go - you get 14 days absolutely free which means you can get started on the below straight away. :-)

 Once you have an idea of who you want to connect with, you can download that list in a CSV file and open it in a handy Excel or a Google Sheets file and edit your list of contacts accordingly.